knative/serving-operator/README.md

    ko apply -f config/
    ```

-   To install from an existing image, change the value of `image` into
+   To install from an existing image, change the value of `image` in
-   `quay.io/openshift-knative/knative-serving-operator:v0.6.0` or any other
-   valid operator image in the file config/operator.yaml, and run the following
-   command:
+   `config/operator.yaml` to one you've published or a nightly build,
+   e.g.
+   `gcr.io/knative-nightly/knative.dev/serving-operator/cmd/manager:latest`,
+   and then run:

    ```
    kubectl apply -f config/